rumboalla/apkupdater/README.md

 but don't expect weekly updates.

 # Roadmap
-* [x] Releasing APKUpdater as a new, seperate version APKGrabber to provide fixed APKMirror API break.
 * [ ] Updating the build system, as it's full of deprecation warnings.
-* [x] Adding enhanced handling for APKMirror.

 # License
 Copyright &copy; 2017 Rumboalla.